Have you ever asked yourself what secret tips the website speed optimization experts implemented to increase the page load time of their website?

 Jonathan Silverstein (CEO & President, Mobile1st.com)

-Here are some key tips Jonathan wants us to know when reducing mobile page load time:
+Here are some mobile optimization tips Jonathan wants us to know when reducing mobile page load time:

 - Use Google’s PageSpeed Tools and services such as Yslow and SingleHop to minimize server response time to within 200ms.